 \section{Obtaining values for \texorpdfstring{$\lambda$}{lambda}}

-In Sec.~\ref{sec:numerical_evidence} we presented numerical evidence for the finite-depth scaling of brick wall circuit, and also obtained numerical values for the parameter $\lambda$.
-Here, we will discuss in more detail how these values were obtained, and also how their uncertainty was calculated.
+In Sec.~\ref{sec:numerical_evidence}, we presented numerical evidence for the finite-depth scaling of a brick wall circuit and obtained numerical values for the parameter $\lambda$.
+Here, we will discuss in more detail how these values were obtained and how their uncertainty was calculated.

 First, we consider the scaling of the magnetization at critical points of the Ising model with an additional symmetry-preserving term, corresponding to Fig.~\ref{fig:magnetization_scaling}.
 As a reminder, the Hamiltonian of the model is